 Helpful Tip: Shake each of the macadamia nuts.
-If you hear any rattling, it indicates that the nut has begun to dry out and will not be as fresh.
+If you hear any rattling, the nut has begun to dry out and will not be as fresh.

-If purchasing shelled macadamia nuts, look for ones that have been packaged in a sealed container.
+If purchasing shelled macadamia nuts, look for ones packaged in a sealed container.
 This will maximize the freshness and long life of the macadamia nuts.

 Shelf Life Of Macadamia Nuts

-You can expect unshelled macadamia nuts to remain in good quality for at least 7 months at room temperature.
-Shelled macadamia nuts will be good for up to 5 months when stored properly at room temperature.
+You can expect unshelled macadamia nuts to remain in good quality for at least seven months at room temperature.
+Shelled macadamia nuts will be good for up to five months when stored properly at room temperature.

 How To Store Macadamia Nuts